grumpymaker/sleephq-pi/README.md

 This is a rough and dirty log of what I'm doing to automate my SleepHQ uploads until the Magic Uploader is open-sourced.

 ## TL;DR
 I remove the SD Card from my CPAP (currently a ResMed AirSense 11), insert it into my USB card reader, and plug that into the Raspberry Pi.
-Either on a timer or on device detection it runs sleephq-pi.sh which copies the data from the SD card, backs it up to my Dropbox, and uploads it automatically to SleepHQ (using a Selenium automation).
+Turn on the RPi, which on autologin runs sleephq-pi.sh which copies the data from the SD card, backs it up to my Dropbox, and uploads it automatically to SleepHQ (using a Selenium automation).
 It automatically unmounts the SD card when it is done and sends me a text message confirmation.

 ## TODO
-- Setup either a Cronjob or autodetect the USB device and run the script.
-Maybe on RPi boot and login?
+- Test the autologin / autorun on power on feature
 - Add in SMS notifications (probably through Make.com/Twilio since I use that infrastructure already.
 IFTTT could work too)
 - Abstract out the paths and crentials to a config file (copy a sample config from the git repo into home directory)